Big tech grapples with Russian state media, propaganda

 Meanwhile, Microsoft announced it wouldn’t display content or ads from RT and Sputnik, or include RT’s apps in its app store.
 And Google’s YouTube restricted Russian-state media from monetizing the site through ads, although the outlets are still uploading videos every few minutes on the site.

-By comparison, the hands-off approach taken by TikTok, a Chinese platform popular in the U.S. for short, funny videos, has allowed pro-Russian propaganda to flourish on its site.
-The company did not respond to messages seeking comment.
+TikTok, a Chinese platform popular in the U.S. for short, funny videos, will also suspend access to RT and Sputnik within the EU, the company told The Washington Post.
+Until the decision, pro-Russian propaganda had flourished on its site.

 One recent video posted to RT’s TikTok channel features a clip of Steve Bannon, a former top adviser to ex-President Donald Trump who now hosts a podcast with a penchant for misinformation and conspiracy theories.